dmalyuta/lcvx/README.md

 	<img width="500" src="/figures/readme_image.png?raw=true">
 </p>
 <p align="center" width="600">
-	Figure: globally optimal trajectory which trades off time and fuel usage minimization.
-The red vectors show the velocity and the blue vectors show the thrust (negative of the acceleration).
-The trajectory is displayed in the inertial frame and its projections onto the three combinations of axes are shown.
+Figure: globally optimal trajectory that trades off minimum time and fuel usage.
+The trajectories and their projections are shown in the rotating frame (top, left) and the inertial frame (top, right).
+The red vectors are the velocity and the blue vectors are the thrust (negative of the acceleration).
+The total input magnitude (bottom) clearly shows the mixed-integer nature of the input, despite this being the solution to a second-order cone program with real variables.
 </p>

 ## General Description